Rent safe and private dog parks hosted by locals

 Bright red gums and tongue

-Signs of heatstroke include your dog's gums and tongue appearing bright red.
-This indicates increased blood flow from high body heat, leading to possible heat stress.
+Another sign of heatstroke is your dog's gums and tongue appearing bright red rather than their usual pink.
+This change indicates increased blood flow from high body heat.

 Rapid or labored breathing